yandex-cloud/docs/en/legal/sla-levels/mdb.md

 # Service Level for Managed Databases

-This document defines Service Levels for {{ mpg-full-name }}, CloudIL {{ mch-full-name }}, CloudIL {{ mmy-full-name }} (collectively, "Service") and is an integral part of CloudIL Services Agreement ("Agreement") and SLA available at: <https://cloudil.co.il/docs/legal/sla>.
+This document defines Service Levels for {{ mpg-full-name }}, Nebius {{ mch-full-name }}, Nebius {{ mmy-full-name }} (collectively, "Service") and is an integral part of Nebius Services Agreement ("Agreement") and SLA available at: <https://nebius.com/il/docs/legal/sla>.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in Agreement and Linked Documents.

 Service Level: